otrv4/otrv4/otrv4.md

 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
 For a pre-key message this will often be 0, since the other party may not have identified their instance tag yet.
 Sender's User Profile (USER-PROF)
-  This is described in the section above on [Creating a User Profile] (#creating-a-user-profile)
+  This is described in the section 'Creating a User Profile'.
 X (POINT)
   The ephemeral public ECDH key.
 A (MPI)